omarabdiwali/dijkstra-visualizer/README.md

 # Pathfinding Visualizer

 This project is a React-based web application that visualizes pathfinding algorithms like Dijkstra's Algorithm and A* Search.
-It allows users to interactively create a grid, place start and end nodes, add obstacles (walls), designate intermediate points, and then visualize how these algorithms find the shortest path.
+It allows users to generate a maze or interactively create a grid, place start and end nodes, add obstacles (walls), designate intermediate points, and then visualize how these algorithms find the shortest path.

 ### **Website: https://dijkstra-visualizer.vercel.app**